yuvrajsagar17/axolotl-finetune/README.md

 ## Introduction

-This repository contains my work on experimentating with finetuning LLMs using the [Axolotl](https://github.com/axolotl-ai-cloud/axolotl).
+This repository contains my work on experimentating with finetuning LLMs using the [Axolotl](https://github.com/axolotl-ai-cloud/axolotl) and [HuggingFace TRL]((https://huggingface.co/docs/trl/index)).
 My work focuses on exploring various finetuning techniques, model performance, and dataset customizations for specific tasks.

 ## Overview